aosabook/500lines/data-store/chapter.md

 Maybe it's always been about memory.

+I remember the first time I had a bug I was really stuck on.
+When I finished typing in my BASIC program and ran it, weird sparkly pixels showed up on the screen, and the program aborted early.
+When I went back to look at the code, the last few lines of the program were gone!
+One of my mom's friends was a P.Eng and she knew how to program, so my mom arranged a phone call so I could explain the problem and get some feedback.
+Within a few minutes of talking, I had figured out the problem: the program was too big, and had encroached into video memory.
+Clearing the screen truncated the program, and the sparkles were artifacts of Applesoft BASIC's method of storing variables.

-I remember the first time I tried to explain a problem to a Professional.
+ tried to explain a problem to a Professional.
 Nora listened patiently while I explained the problem...and realised the solution.
 My BASIC program was eating into video memory.

-Learning how to allocate memory with malloc, to stick it into a struct of pointers so I could sort geo locations by latitude then longnitude.
+Learning how to allocate memory with malloc, to stick it into a struct of pointers so I could sort geo locations by latitude then longitude.

 I kind of understood that Erlang didn't have to copy data between processes, even though it was "strictly message-passing", because everything was immutable.

-I'm not sure that really sank in until I read about Clojure's data structures, in 2009.
+I'm not sure that really sank in until I read about Clojure's immutable data structures, in 2009.

-Who'd have thought that learning CouchDB in 2013 would just make me smile and nod?
+Who'd have thought that learning about CouchDB in 2013 would just make me smile and nod?

 Intro to problem